 Don't Let the Insurance Company Avoid Paying You for the Loss of Use of Your Vehicle

 Most people know that in the event of a car, truck or motorcycle crash, the at fault party or their insurance company must pay for a rental vehicle while your vehicle is being repaired, or until they have paid you for the total loss of your property.
+This is called "Loss of Use."
 But most people do not know that you do not have to actually rent another vehicle in order to be paid for this loss of use of your property.

-CA Law Requires Payment Regardless of Whether or Not You Rent a Vehicle
+California Law Requires Payment For Loss of Use Regardless of Whether or Not You Actually Rent a Vehicle

-The law in California requires that the at fault party pay for the rental value of your vehicle while is it not drivable or, in the case of a motorcycle, not ridable.
+Generally, the law in California requires that the at fault party pay for the rental value of your vehicle while is it not drivable or, in the case of a motorcycle, not ridable.
 The law does not require you to actually rent another vehicle.
 Equally important is the fact that, in California, you are entitled to the fair rental value of an equivalent vehicle.
-That means that if you are driving a more expensive vehicle, you are to be paid for the fair rental value of that vehicle.
-You are not limited to the rental value of a lesser vehicle.
+That means that if you are driving a more expensive vehicle, you are to be paid for the fair rental value of a similar vehicle.
+You are not limited to the rental value of the least expensive car on the rental lot.
 If you are driving a Lexis, BMW or Mercedes, you are entitled to either rent, or be paid the value of an equivalent luxury vehicle, not the economy car the insurance company tries to stick you with.
 If your SUV was damaged, you are entitled to the rental value of an SUV, not a compact car.

 In the case of a motorcycle, you are entitled to the rental value of an equivalent motorcycle.
 Typically, insurance companies try to put a motorcycle rider into an economy car at a much lower cost than another motorcycle that is typically much more expensive to rent.
 A Harley Davidson motorcycle is very expensive to rent compared to an economy size car.
 And, if you are unable to even ride a motorcycle after your collision, as stated above, you do not need to rent anything to be entitled to the rental value of your own motorcycle.